I hate to break it to you, but you know that all singing, all dancing website or yours that you just LOVE?

 Trustmary’s review management tool is one of the easiest tools on the market for collecting, displaying and analyzing reviews.

-The platform lets you collect unlimited video and text reviews which can be displayed on a widget that integrates with most content management systems (CMS), such as WordPress and Wix, with one line of code.
+The platform lets you collect unlimited video and text reviews which can be displayed on a widget that integrates with most content management systems (CMS), such as WordPress, Squarespace, Shopify, and Wix, with one line of code.

 It also allows you to import reviews from a spreadsheet, but also directly from the review sites, which means you can display Google reviews, Yelp reviews, Tripadvisor reviews and even Facebook ratings without having to collate the information yourself!